BatesColin/SuperGalacticAgeCounter/README.md

 This app will allow its users to:

-1) Input thier name in years and translate it to seconds.
+1) Input thier age in years and translate it to seconds.
 2) Take 2 dates and calculate the difference in seconds.
 3) Calculate a persons age in Mercury years.
 4) Calculate a persons age in Venus years.